November 25, 2009

 The disappearance attracted only minor attention in the next day's newspapers.
 The Oakland Tribune ran a short article on an inside page, its headline reading: “Wide Search for Vanished Jet Trainer.”

 Over the next few days, Air Force search-and-rescue planes overflew the mountainous terrain where the jet was thought to have crashed.
 But no trace of Steeves or his jet could be found in some of America's roughest terrain.
 After three weeks, the Air Force issued a death certificate for 1st Lt.
 David Arthur Steeves.
 But Elsie Steeves and her husband Harold refused to believe it.
+Someday their phone would ring -- and their prayers would be answered, they believed.

 The military at the time had traditionally waited a year and a day before issuing a death certificate.
 But given the realities of Steeves' last flight, Air Force officials suspended that policy: Even if he'd ejected and landed in one piece, they reasoned, he never could have survived in the ice and snow-covered mountains, which had gotten a heavy snow soon after his jet went down.